lindsay-stevens/odk_tools/odk_tools/README.md

 - Generating site-specific editions
 - A GUI for users to provide parameters for the necessary scripts.

-In order to generate and validate the XForm, the existing "XLSForm/pyxform" Python library and "opendatakit/validate" Java library are bundled.
+In order to generate and validate the XForm, the existing GitHub projects "XLSForm/pyxform" Python library and "opendatakit/validate" Java library are bundled.

-Refer to the End User Guide (GUI or CLI) for details on general usage.
+Refer to the User Guide in the "doc" folder for details on general usage.
+As described in the User Guide, the "examples" folder contains sample input files for each of the commands presented in the GUI.

-## Releases
+## Packaging
-Packaging is done using PyInstaller
-(```pyinstaller --onefile --windowed gui.py```), which should work cross platform, but must be run from each platform that is being distributed to (see the PyInstaller documentation).
-Documentation is converted using Pandoc (```pandoc end_user_guide_gui.md -o end_user_guide_gui.docx```).
+The requirement for packaging is PyInstaller.
+To convert the documentation into Microsoft Word .docx files (or any other desired format), Pandoc is used.

+A copy of a recent build of ODK Validate is required.
+This should be available from https://github.com/opendatakit/validate/releases, or a local build could be used.
+The ODK_Validate.jar file should be placed in the "packaging" folder.

+To generate the package:

+- Open a command prompt in the "packaging" folder, with the virtual environment activated, if applicable.
+- Call PyInstaller with the spec file, e.g.  ```pyinstaller gui_spec.spec```.

+This will create a "dist" folder, which will contain a "gui" folder, which contains all the necessary files for "gui.exe" to run.
+It will also copy in the "examples" and "doc" folders.

+To convert the markdown .md documentation files to Microsoft Word .docx files:

+- Open a command prompt in the "doc" folder.
+- Call pandoc with each file, e.g. ```pandoc user_guide_gui.md -o user_guide_gui.docx```
+    + If this doesn't work, pandoc is probably not on the system path.
+This can be done with ```set PATH=%PATH%;C:\Users\yourname\AppData\Local\Pandoc```.

 ## Provided Modules